saleshunt/n8n-mcp-sse/N8N_MCP_SERVER_SETUP_AND_STATUS.md

 This document provides instructions for setting up the `n8n-mcp-server` for use with Cursor via Docker, a summary of the current n8n tool functionality, a root cause analysis for issues encountered, and recommended next steps.

-## Phase 1: Ensure a Correct Docker Image for `n8n-mcp-server` is Built (Building from Local Source)
+## Phase 1: Ensure a Correct Docker Image for `n8n-mcp-server` is Built (Building from Local Source with Supergateway)

-This phase details how to create a Docker image that correctly builds and runs the `n8n-mcp-server` from your local source code.
-This is the recommended approach for development and ensuring your latest code changes are deployed.
+This phase details how to create a Docker image that correctly builds and runs the `n8n-mcp-server` from your local source code, with Supergateway wrapping it to provide an SSE interface.

 *   **Step 1.1: Verify/Create the Correct `Dockerfile` for `n8n-mcp-server`**
     *   **Location:** `C:\Users\dietl\VSCode Projects\speed_to_insight\n8n-mcp-server\Dockerfile` (Adjust path as per your local setup)
-    *   **Content:**
+    *   **Content (ensure it matches the Supergateway version):**
         ```dockerfile
         # Stage 1: Build the application
         FROM node:18-slim AS builder